 Not only is bus travel in the USA an affordable way to get around the country, bus travel is the more eco-friendly option for traveling.
 Win-win!

 Greyhound Bus is the largest network in North America and is one of the best ways to travel by bus.
 The Greyhound US bus network includes 3700 locations throughout the United States, and Greyhound Canada can take you to a further 1300 in Canada.
 With such a large selection of destinations and an attractive range of ticketing options, Greyhound is an excellent choice for the backpacker looking to cover a large distance on a budget.

 Greyhound Bus Comfort

-Greyhound buses are extremely well equipped with all the usual mod-cons that you come to expect when travelling in the States.
-Buses have climate control so you don’t have to worry about keeping cool while you are travelling around.
-Furthermore buses are equipped with a fully kitted out toilet, reclining seats and tinted windows.
-You will find that on popular routes buses are equipped with tv/video equipment.
+Greyhound buses are well-equipped with all the usual modern conveniences that you come to expect when traveling in the States.
+Buses have climate control, so you don’t have to worry about keeping cool while you are traveling around.
+Furthermore, buses are equipped with restrooms, reclining seats, and tinted windows.
+You will find that on popular routes, buses are even equipped with tv/video equipment.

 Greyhound Food Services

 Greyhound operates its own cafeterias and gift shops at many stop-off points, and food is typical American fast food.
 Expect to choose from items like Pizza, Burgers, Chicken, and sandwiches.
 As can be expected at these locations where Greyhound has a “captive audience,” prices are slightly above average rates, but using these facilities is the easiest way to get a quick bite to eat while traveling.

 Per Greyhound’s food policy, you will want to stock up for your trip.
 You can bring food and drink on the Greyhound bus with you.
 Remember, certain drinks and foods lend themselves better for travel.
 If you are traveling for an extended time, you may not want food that needs to be refrigerated.
 Alcoholic beverages are not permitted on Greyhound buses.